pat38webcrawler/webcrawler/README.md

 ```
 ## Deployment  on a K8S cluster (tested on a k3s distribution)
 > **Note**: I initially planned to use microk8s distribution, but I faced some limitations
-> to install it on a WSL2 environment on my laptop (snap not available...).
+> to install it on WSL2 environment on my laptop (snap not available...).
 I investigated these issues and made some
 > progress.
 After some workarounds I was able to use snap on WSL2, but still the microk8s installation failed (controller
 > didn't start).
 Due to lack of time I decided to rely on k3s distribution which is simpler to install.
 >